1jour1vin

 “2021 fully embodies Fieuzal’s vision: a culinary treat that makes you want to take a bite!”

-"Fieuzal 2021, a blend of 50% Merlot, 40% Cabernet Sauvignon, and 10% Petit Verdot, offers an expressive and sensual bouquet with aromas of blackberry, blackcurrant, rose, licorice, and spring flowers.
-Beautifully structured, elegant, and refined, pure and crystalline, it is perfectly balanced and finishes with a savory, taut, and airy finish.
-Rich and seductive, this wine is a superb expression of the sandy and gravelly soils.
-Cellar for the next 10 years. » (Wine Advocate 2024) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on country and selected shipping method)
+“Fieuzal 2021, a blend of 50% Merlot, 40% Cabernet Sauvignon, and 10% Petit Verdot, offers an expressive and sensual bouquet with aromas of blackberry, blackcurrant, rose, licorice, and spring flowers.
+Well-structured, elegant, and refined—pure and crystalline—it is perfectly balanced and finishes with a savory, taut, and airy aftertaste.
+Rich and alluring, this wine is a superb expression of the sandy and gravelly soils.
+Best enjoyed over the next 10 years. ” (Wine Advocate 2024) - Delivery in a wooden case is available for orders of 6 bottles of this wine (depending on the country and selected shipping method)

 Buy your Fieuzal wines at the best price in a private sale!